Frequently Asked Questions

 that may be eligible to award a student existing college

-- Students with a CDA credential will assessed for college credit on a case by case basis.
+- Students with a CDA credential will be assessed for college credit on a case-by-case basis.

 We encourage students to contact Admissions at email@example.com to learn more about degree completion time.

 Are there any requirements to study early childhood education technology at COTC?